-Kwun Yum is a Buddhist "bodhisattva" and highly respected for its mercy, compassion and salvation.
-Arising from a saying that Kwun Yum studied preachings on lotus blossoms, some Kwun Yum temples are also called Lin Fa Kung, meaning 'Palace of Lotus Flower'.
+Kwun Yum is a Buddhist "bodhisattva" and people have a great respect for her mercy, compassion and salvation.
+Arising from a saying that Kwun Yum studied preaching on lotus blossoms, some Kwun Yum temples are also called Lin Fa Kung, meaning "Palace of Lotus Flower".

-It was said that Kwun Yum was seen appearing on a huge rock and the villagers then built a temple near the rock to worship Kwun Yum, the rock is now commonly called the 'Lotus Rock'.
-Another saying was that many refugees fled to Hong Kong from the southern part of China due to the Taiping Rebellion, quite a number of them settled in Tai Hang.
-The village elders erected the temple to worship Kwun Yum to pacify the residents.
+It was said that Kwun Yum had been appearing on a huge rock and villagers therefore built a temple on the rock to worship Kwun Yum.
+The rock is now commonly called the "Lotus Rock".
+Another saying was that many refugees fled to Hong Kong from the southern part of China due to the Taiping Rebellion, quite a number of them were settled in Tai Hang.
+The village elders erected the temple to pacify the residents.
 Lin Fa Kung was built on a hill slope facing the sea with the nearby old Tai Hang village to its west.
 It was said that at high tide when sea water ran underneath the arches of the temple, the temple resembled a lotus in the water.
 However, due to reclamation, the temple is now situated in the maze of buildings.

 Kwun Yum (also named as Guan Yin) - Goddess of Mercy

-Kwun Yum or Kwun Sai Yum is known for centuries as a deity of sympathy, compassion and mercy, hearing the pleas of those who are suffering.
-Kwun Yum in the earlier times was a male divinity, but evolved to be a female deity in Tang Dynasty(唐朝).
-Arising from a saying that Kwun Yum studied Taoist teachings on lotus blossoms, some Kwun Yum Temples are also called Lin Fa Kung (Palace of Lotus Flower).
-Temples dedicated to Kwun Yum are often alternatively known as Shui Yuet Kung (Palace of Water and Moon), which stands for all that is quiet and peaceful and detached from the material world.
+Kwun Yum or Kwun Sai Yum (觀世音) is known for centuries as a deity of sympathy, compassion and mercy.
+She is willing to hear the pleas of those who are suffering.
+Kwun Yum is a deity in both Buddhism and Taoism.
+Kwun Yum in the earlier times was a male divinity, but evolved to be a female deity in the Tang Dynasty.
+Arising from a saying that Kwun Yum studied Taoist teachings on lotus blossoms, some Kwun Yum Temples are also called Lin Fa Kung or Palace of Lotus Flower.
+Temples dedicated to Kwun Yum are often alternatively known as Shui Yuet Kung or Palace of Water and Moon (水月宮), which stands for quiet, peaceful and detached from the material world.

 Architecture and Relics